A first-order optimization algorithm for statistical learning with hierarchical sparsity structure: Proof of of the dual error bound - Lemma

-\begin{proof} The framework of the proof was first proposed in \cite{luo1993convergence} and also applied in \cite{hong2017linear} and require ``locally upper Lipschitzian" property of \emph{polyhedral} multifunction for the mapping induced by KKT conditions-- see also \cite{robinson1981,walkup1969,robinson1973,mangasarian1987,hoffman1952}.
-However, due to presence of the conic constraints in \eqref{eq:lagrange_min_conic}, the resulting multifunction is \emph{not polyhedral} anymore.
+The framework of the proof was first proposed in \cite{luo1993convergence} and also applied in \cite{hong2017linear} and requires ``locally upper Lipschitzian" property of \emph{polyhedral} multifunction for the map induced by KKT conditions-- see also \cite{robinson1981,walkup1969,robinson1973,mangasarian1987,hoffman1952}.
+However, due to the presence of the conic constraints in \eqref{eq:lagrange_min_conic}, the resulting multifunction is \emph{not polyhedral} anymore.
 Indeed, \cite{walkup1969} showed that having a polyhedral graph is a necessary condition for the upper Lipschitzian property of the multifunction.
-The following proof uses problems specific structure to establish the dual error bound condition.
+The following proof uses the specific structure of this problem to establish the dual error bound condition.